With the recent snow falls and severe cold temperatures to hit the country, our joints tend to suffer more than usual!

 We’ve put together 7 little tips on how you can ease joint pain in the cold weather.

-1. Wear lots of layers of clothing
+1. Wear lots of layers

-Layering up to keep the bodies heat in when the weather is cold is important especially when temperatures shift dramatically throughout the day.
+Layering up to keep the bodies heat in when the weather is cold is important, especially when temperatures shift dramatically throughout the day.
 Putting on extra pairs of gloves and peeling off one by one as needed will keep the hands warm and moving, also extra pairs of socks to keep the feet warm.
-If you suffer from aching knees or wrists, cut the end off an old pair of socks and place over the wrists or knees as a extra layer of warmth
+If you suffer from aching knees or wrists, cut the end off an old pair of socks and place over the wrists or knees as a extra layer of warmth.

-2. Get comfort from warm water.
+2. Get comfort from warm water

 We all know that soaking in a nice bath helps ease the aches and pains in our bodies.
 The warming effect from the water allows muscles to move more freely and they are less likely to stiffen up.
 Swimming in a heated pool also has great benefits to soothing the muscle and joints, not only will the warm water help ease them its is also great exercise for keeping them moving.